Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Fluctuating Hydrodynamics for Curved Fluid Interfaces

-To simply expressions we have also taken here for equation~\ref{equ_full_BD_model} the limit of no-slip between the microstructure and the fluid which corresponds formally to $\gamma/m \rightarrow \infty$.
+To simply expressions, we also take for equation~\ref{equ_full_BD_model} the limit of no-slip between the microstructure and the fluid, which corresponds formally to $\gamma/m \rightarrow \infty$.
 This yields $d\mb{X}/dt = \mb{V}= \Gamma \mb{v}^{\flat}$ throughout.
 Putting this together we arrive at the first term in equation~\ref{equ_full_BD_model}.
 For the full stochastic system, we perform related detailed dimensional analysis and asymptotics in~\cite{AtzbergerSELM2011,AtzbergerTabak2015,AtzbergerSoftMatter2016}.
-In this physical regime, when equation~\ref{equ_full_BD_model} is given the Ito interpretation, the thermal fluctuations involve configuration dependent correlations resulting in the spontaneous drift term $k_B{T} \nabla\cdot \mb{M}$~\cite{Oksendal2000,Gardiner1985,AtzbergerSELM2011,AtzbergerTabak2015}.
-Additional analysis of the Stochastic Eulerian Lagrangian Methods (SELM) and related regimes can be found in~\cite{AtzbergerSELM2011,AtzbergerTabak2015,AtzbergerSoftMatter2016}.
+The equation~\ref{equ_full_BD_model} should be given the Ito interpretation.
+The thermal fluctuations involve configuration-dependent correlations resulting in the spontaneous drift term $k_B{T} \nabla\cdot \mb{M}$,~\cite{Oksendal2000,Gardiner1985,AtzbergerSELM2011,AtzbergerTabak2015}.
+Additional analysis and reductions for different physical regimes can be found in~\cite{AtzbergerSELM2011,AtzbergerTabak2015,AtzbergerSoftMatter2016}.